open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 #### 1. Implement a new hook

 There are some occasions when the users might need to implement a new hook.
-MMDetection supports customized hooks in training (#3395) since v2.3.0.
+MMDetection supports customized hooks in training in v3.0 .
 Thus the users could implement a hook directly in mmdet or their mmdet-based codebases and use the hook by only modifying the config in training.
-Before v2.3.0, the users need to modify the code to get the hook registered before training starts.
 Here we give an example of creating a new hook in mmdet and using it in training.

 ```python